r0bj/ansible-zabbix-api/README.md

 Make sure API user for provided credentials has enough permissions for host groups in Zabbix.

-You can treat ansible inventory as an authoritative source of hosts information and sync it to Zabbix.
+You can treat ansible inventory as an authoritative source of host information and sync it to Zabbix.

 Tested on Zabbix 2.4.1.